-1.16 It is necessary that a neighbourhood plan does not breach and is otherwise compatible with European Union and Human Rights obligations.
+1.18 It is necessary that a neighbourhood plan does not breach and is otherwise compatible with European Union and Human Rights obligations.
 A sustainability appraisal is not required for a neighbourhood plan.
 However, it must be screened at an early stage to determine whether it may require or cause the need for an environmental assessment.
-A screening opinion was submitted to Arun District Council who confirmed that an environmental assessment of the Aldingbourne Neighbourhood Development Plan was not required.
-However, the Basic Conditions Statement sets out a brief sustainability assessment of each policy.
+A screening opinion was submitted to Arun District Council who confirmed that a Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA) of the Aldingbourne Neighbourhood Development Plan was required.
+Both documents are provided as Appendices.

-1.17 Map showing the Aldingbourne NDP area
+1.19 Map showing the Aldingbourne NDP area

-Red boundary = Neighbourhood Area; Black boundary to the north = SDNP Area
+Red boundary = Neighbourhood Area ; Black boundary to the north = SDNP Area